luxmentis/SiestaExt/README.md

 (If you don't know Siesta, you should check it out.
 It's great.)

 Because of when it was written, Siesta is callback-based.
-Now we have Combine publishers, `@ObservableObject`... oh yes, and SwiftUI.
+Now we have Combine publishers, `@ObservableObject`, and oh yes – SwiftUI.

 ## Features